thejerrybao/thejerrybao.github.io/experience.md

 June 2015 - February 2016<br />
 San Mateo, CA

-Responsible for core application components, such as approvals, that affect many products in our suite.
-Things I accomplished include configuring the application to serve dynamic error pages, enable the platform to be accessible to those with disabilities, and build a settings page for users to configure their accounts with.
+- Configured the application to serve dynamic error pages
+- Created a settings page for users to configure their accounts
+- Deployed a JavaScript app to allow the platform to be accessible to those with disabilities
+- Built and maintained core application components that affect many products in our suite

-Team: **Core (Business Platform) Team**<br />
+Team: **Core (Business Platform)**<br />
 Tech Stack: **Ruby on Rails, React, and Javascript**

 <hr>